wvx-qa-sonar-org/test-crm/README.md

    - The `dist/` directory for frontend static files
    - The `backend/` directory for PHP API endpoints

-3. Update environment variables for production settings
+3. Update environment variables for production:
+   - Set proper MongoDB credentials
+   - Change CORS headers to your domain
+   - Use secure JWT secret
+   - Enable HTTPS

 ## License